seanogt/seanogs-blog/content/blog/youre-not-building-an-app/index.md

 ---
-title: You're not building an app
+title: You're not building an app?
 date: "2019-11-29T22:40:32.169Z"
 description: An early decision had to be made on whether the team should embark on building a native app as part of our new to market propisition
 ---

-![You cannot be serious](./johnmcenroe.png)
+![You cannot be serious](./johnmcenroe.png) c

 Before we began on our journey build a new digital native saving pillar for the Private Bank, there was a a nailed on assumption that we would be building a shiny new app for our new clients to interact with.
 In previous carnations, if the view of the [highest paid persons view](https://whatis.techtarget.com/definition/HiPPOs-highest-paid-persons-opinions) was we’re building an app… we’d be building an app :-)